jodiCroft/module-4-practice-bookliker-atx01-seng-ft-060120/README.md

 ## Practice Challenge

 You may remember this challenge from Mod 3!
 This one is the React version - might look a bit different to the gif below, as we've used Semantic UI to style.
-Have a think about what components you'll need to recreate Bookliker in React...what will you need to keep track of in `state`?
+Have a think about what components you'll need to recreate Bookliker in React...what will you need to keep track of in `state`

 ### Getting Started